 “Hi Milo!”
 Tabitha cheered waving at the womb.
 “I’m Tabby.”

 Needless to say, Tabitha didn’t leave the Platt home the following day on the ferry.
 She tried to call her aunt on the last number she had but it was out of service.
 She tried Agnes too but with no luck.
-When Dennis discovered it was the baroness that Tabitha was related too (a well known figure in the area) he made some enquiries about the Knock, Knock club.
+When Dennis discovered it was The Baroness that Tabitha was related to (a well known figure in the area) he made some enquiries about the Knock Knock Club.
 From what he found out it was attacked by a group of youths and it was burned out.
 There was no word of anyone surviving.

 Tabitha still wouldn’t discuss where she came from.
 Whenever Olivia tried to ask her about her home life she became bitter and closed off.
 Olivia was concerned but Tabitha continued writing letters to her aunt and sending them to any possible place she might be.
 Olivia fetched clothes for her, put food to her and even involved her in discussions on the imminent arrival of Milo.
 When the baby was born Tabitha fussed over him.
 She ran errands and when Olivia was tired offered to take him walks.